Windward Passage

 No analysis available

-I looked for any indication that shared laundry is paid, such as coin-op, card-op, or quarter machines.
-The remarks only reference in-unit laundry, so there is no evidence of paid community laundry from the public remarks.
+I searched for indications of paid shared laundry such as coin laundry, quarters, card-operated machines, or laundry fees.
+The remarks only mention in-unit washer/dryer, so there is no evidence that a paid community laundry system exists.

 Strong building-level evidence that parking exists.
 Across the remarks, many listings mention parking explicitly, including phrases like "1 covered parking stall," "2 parking stalls," "tandem parking," and "open stall."

-I looked for deeded parking, owned stall, parking included in deed, and similar language.
-The listings consistently describe assigned or reserved stalls, which suggests parking is not deeded based on the public remarks.
+I looked for deeded parking, owned stall, parking included in deed, and similar ownership language.
+The remarks consistently describe assigned, reserved, covered, tandem, or included stalls, but nothing explicitly indicates deeded parking.

 No analysis available

-I searched for parking fee, monthly parking charge, additional parking cost, and similar wording, but found none.
-The remarks mention parking stalls and guest parking, but no separate parking price.
+I searched for parking fee, monthly parking charge, parking rental, additional parking cost, and similar wording.
+The remarks mention parking stalls and covered parking, but I found no evidence of a separate monthly parking fee.

 Security and secured access are consistently described across listings.
 Remarks mention "secured entry," "gated parking," "24/7 security," and related phrases, indicating this is a real building feature rather than a checkbox error.